TheKingAde/alx-low_level_programming/0x01-variables_if_else_while/README.md

-10th programme - prints all possible combinations of single-digit numbers 11th programme -  prints all possible different combinations of two digits 12th programme - prints all possible different combinations of three digits
+10th programme - prints all possible combinations of single-digit numbers 11th programme -  prints all possible different combinations of two digits 12th programme - prints all possible different combinations of three digits 13th programme - prints all possible combinations of two two-digit numbers